Ladzserus/LadzTools/MacFinder/_prerequisites/Posh-Cisco/README.md

 * Get-CiscoBridgeDomain: Gets the Bridge-Domain information.
 * Get-CiscoArp: Gets the ARP table.
 * Get-CiscoIpArp: Gets the IP ARP table.
+* Get-CiscoMacInRunningConfig: Retrieves the line of running configuration where a MAC is found.

 ## Usage